semgrep/testo/README.md

 - more ways to select tests.

 Like with Alcotest, a test executable is generated from a list of tests written in OCaml.
+The function to interpret the command line and run things is `Testo.interpret_argv`.
-The core subcommands are:
+The core subcommands supported by a test executable are:

 - `run`
 - `status`